johanley/postscript-notes/README.md

 PDFs programmatically?

 Personally, my experience with the iText library has not been very pleasant.
-For me, using PostScript instead has been both more productive and more pleasant.
+For me, using PostScript instead has been both more productive and enjoyable.

-If you've been having similar frustrations with tools that generate PDFs directly, it's worth considering using PostScript to generate them indirectly.
+If you've been having similar frustrations with tools that generate PDFs directly, it's worth considering using PostScript to generate PDFs *indirectly*.

 ## General